mcclure/emily/doc/tutorial.md

 One more concept I want to throw at you, and then I'll try to explain why this stuff works the way it does.

 So Emily has "objects".
 Can it do object-oriented programming?
-The answer is yes-- if you assign a function to a field inside of an object declaration, it becomes a "method" and gains access to special `this` and `super` variables:
+The answer is yes — if you assign a function to a field inside of an object declaration, it becomes a "method" and gains access to special `this` and `super` variables:

     apple = [
         color = "red"